rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 In my code, type declarations often take more space than the actual programs.
 We are talking about progressively more prerequisites.

 Returning to the JS application I worked on.
 The final product is still close to JS (it uses TypeScript) but... the new code has 4 simple ingredients: immutability, [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear types](2022-03-13-ts-types-part6.html#about-clarity), and _async/await_ abstraction to avoid callback hell.
 Not that many prerequisites to consume the new code!
+Referential transparency is an interesting dichotomy.
+Different results every time the code is run are always treated as a surprise, however developers typically do not think about these things during implementation.
-The code may feel weird and opinionated (e.g. React components avoid using hooks) but a little weirdness is a small price to pay if one compares it to its predecessor.
+Thus, the code may feel weird and opinionated (e.g. React components avoid using hooks) but a little weirdness is a small price to pay if anyone compares it to its predecessor.

 > &emsp; *IMO, high quality code shifts cognitive load from maintainer to implementer*